 Producing reports from records only

-Doctors producing medicolegal reports purely from records are not required by Medical Protection to have a licence to practise, but are expected to:
+Unless there is an obligation to do so*, doctors producing medicolegal reports purely from records are not usually required by Medical Protection to have a licence to practise, but are expected to:

 - act within the bounds of their competency and specialty, and